Skip to main content Skip to secondary navigation

 • Investors have provided patient or philanthropic capital without expectation of a market-rate return in the most recent fundraising round.

-• Provide a full-time opportunity with a term minimum of 8 consecutive weeks.
+• Provide a full-time opportunity with a term of 8-10 consecutive weeks.

 • Provide a mentor committed to meeting on a weekly basis.